TanStack/table/docs/guide/global-faceting.md

 //only import the row models you need import {
   getCoreRowModel,
-  getGlobalFacetedRowModel,
+  getFacetedRowModel,
-  getGlobalFacetedMinMaxValues, //depends on getGlobalFacetedRowModel getGlobalFacetedUniqueValues, //depends on getGlobalFacetedRowModel } from '@tanstack/react-table'
+  getFacetedMinMaxValues, //depends on getFacetedRowModel getFacetedUniqueValues, //depends on getFacetedRowModel } from '@tanstack/react-table'
 //...
 const table = useReactTable({
   // other options...
   getCoreRowModel: getCoreRowModel(),
-  getGlobalFacetedRowModel: getGlobalFacetedRowModel(), //if you need a list of values for a column (other faceted row models depend on this one)
+  getFacetedRowModel: getFacetedRowModel(), //Faceting model for client-side faceting (other faceting methods depend on this model)
-  getGlobalFacetedMinMaxValues: getGlobalFacetedMinMaxValues(), //if you need min/max values
+  getFacetedMinMaxValues: getFacetedMinMaxValues(), //if you need min/max values
-  getGlobalFacetedUniqueValues: getGlobalFacetedUniqueValues(), //if you need a list of unique values
+  getFacetedUniqueValues: getFacetedUniqueValues(), //if you need a list of unique values
   //...
 })
 ```

-First, you must include the `getGlobalFacetedRowModel` row model.
-This row model will generate a list of values for all columns.
-If you need a list of unique values, include the `getGlobalFacetedUniqueValues` row model.
-If you need a tuple of minimum and maximum values, include the `getGlobalFacetedMinMaxValues` row model.

 ### Use Global Faceted Row Models